Frequently asked questions about the Temporary Protection Directive for you from Ukraine

 Stay in Sweden for 90 days

-Ukrainian citizens with biometric national passports or Schengen visas can stay in Sweden for 90 days and do not need to contact the Swedish Migration Agency following entry as long as the 90 days have not passed.
+Ukrainian citizens with biometric national passports or Schengen visas can stay in Sweden for 90 days and do not need to contact the Swedish Migration Agency until the 90 days have passed.

 Temporary Protection Directive

-EU Member States have activated the Temporary Protection Directive.
-This means that persons who come to Sweden from Ukraine can get immediate protection and a temporary residence permit.
+The Temporary Protection Directive means that persons who come to Sweden from Ukraine can get immediate protection and a temporary residence permit.

 The permit gives you the opportunity to get help with finding accommodation, the right to work, the right to seek basic care, the right to schooling for children, and certain financial support in Sweden.